Gold Sees Light at the End of the Fed’s Tightening Tunnel, by Arkadiusz Sieroń

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
-Today, we focus on the 2022 fire season in the American Redoubt.
-(See the Region-Wide section.)
+Today, a special listing of preparedness and storage food companies in the American Redoubt.

 o o o